top of page

 Status: Obsolete

 The tail has "Licensed Under Floyd Rose Patents." which is inner-facing.
+There is no model number or inscriptions on the base plate.
 The block has three circles pressed into one side of it, not necessarily in the same place every time.
 Nowhere on the unit does it say where it is made, or by whom.
 It is 100% identical to the aftermarket Mighty Mite Single Locking Tremolo.
 Anyone know anything?

 Ibanez ILT1